 Due to the dominant Islam religion in Zanzibar, conservative clothing should be worn most places except on the beach, where your regular clothes and swimsuits are acceptable.
 It is recommended that women wear t-shirts and knee-length shorts or skirts in town.
 The Islamic religion frowns upon the showing of arms above the elbow or legs above the knee.
 Shoulders should also remain covered and no revealing necklines are acceptable.
 Men’s clothing is less restrictive, allowing them to wear shirts and shorts.
 However, on the beach or in our resort, there are no dress codes other than the regular ones adhered to in most pool/public areas.

-If you happen to be visiting Zanzibar during the month of fasting (Ramadaan), please speak to your local guide about the customs adhered to during this period.
+If you happen to be visiting Zanzibar during the month of fasting (Ramadan), please speak to your local guide about the customs adhered to during this period.
 Regular eating times during the day are forbidden and most locals will be sure to make you aware of this.
-Majority of shops and restaurants will be closed during Ramadan, but it is acceptable as a foreigner to have meals at hotels or resorts.
+The majority of shops and restaurants will be closed during Ramadan, but it is acceptable as a foreigner to have meals at hotels or resorts.
 Your guide will be able to inform you of what is appropriate and when.

 Accommodation: Two Per Room: Amaan Bungalows (2 nights in the NW of the island) or Ocean View Hotel (1 night in Stone Town) or similar